-How To Manifest Your 2024 Goals, According To Your Zodiac Sign
+How To Manifest Your 2024 Goals, According to Your Zodiac Sign

 Pisces

-Your planetary ruler, Jupiter, shifts from Taurus to Gemini on May 25, giving you the incentive to create a rich personal life.
+Your planetary ruler, Jupiter, shifts from Taurus to Gemini on 25th May, giving you the incentive to create a rich personal life.
 This could mean that you’re wanting to build better communication with your family, move to a different living space, redecorate your home, or move in with your S.O.
-Visualize creating a bond with your brood and partner as well as what your ideal home looks like.
+Visualise creating a bond with your brood and partner as well as what your ideal home looks like.
 Close your eyes and meditate on these sentiments daily to ensure they come to fruition.
 Your mind is a powerful manifestation tool, which is why you should use it to your advantage.